A following sea, blue sky, fluffy white clouds - and a selection of trolling lures readily to hand. What more could you

 A few years ago, on a day like this, the accepted lure-fisher's dictum 'Dark Day/Dark Lure, Bright Day/Bright Lure' would have had me grabbing at the brightest octopus skirted lure I could find.

 These days, I'm not so sure.
 My attempts to prove the theory one way or another by trolling two identical but different coloured skirted lures astern have been inconclusive.
 The experiment continues, but the jury's still out on that one.

-Like many salt water fishing lures, skirted lures are highly collectable, so I've got plenty to choose from - let's go for a fairly bright one with a bit of dark in it - blue, yellow and white.
+Like many salt water fishing lures, skirted lures are highly collectable, so I've got plenty to choose from - let's go for a fairly bright one with a bit of dark in it - blue, yellow and pink.

 We're not looking for giant fish here, so we don't need an enormous lure.

 One about 8" (200mm) long should be about right for whatever's worrying those flyingfish.